A semi-canonical reduction for periods of Kontsevich-Zagier: Some examples of semi-canonical reduction

-At this step, we notice that the boundary of $S_2$ is in fact a smooth variety whose tangent line at the origin is $z=0$.
-Taking any chart in the blow-up, the strict transform of $S_2$ loss compacity.
-We do a partition of our domain in two pieces separated by the tangent and normal lines of $\partial S_2$ at the origin, which correspond to the coordinate axis.
-Thus, $S_3=X\cup S_3^1\cup S_3^2$, and it is easy to verify that $\Ical\left(S_3^1,1/z_3\right)=\Ical\left(S_3^2,1/z_3\right)$ by symmetry.
-Looking at the first piece, we remark that $S_3^1\subset\{z_3+y_3>0\}$.
-Composing the isometry in the plane which sends the line $z_3=0$ into $z_3+y_3=0$ and the blow-up at the origin taking the first chart:
+At this step, we notice that the boundary of $S_2$ is in fact a smooth variety whose tangent line at the origin is $z_2=0$.
+In addition, any other line at the origin intersects the interior of $S_2$.
+Thus, the strict transform of $S_2$ is unbounded at any chart of an another blow-up.